HannahAurand/wdi7-project4-gallery/README.md

 # WDI Project 4 Gallery

-Each student creates a new Issue, using this name template "`<ProjectName> <FirstName><LastInitial>`".  e.g. "Tunr AdamB", "Grumblr RobinT"
+Each student creates a new Issue, using this name template "`<ProjectName> <FirstName><LastInitial>`".  e.g. "Tunr AdamB", "Grumblr RobinT".
+The issue should contain a link to their project's repo and the url to their deployed project.

 Instructors close all issues after each cohort.